Document Actions

 If a student’s home university will accept a transcript from a foreign university, the student can receive a transcript directly from NCCU.

-If a student’s home university requires a transcript from a U.S. institution, Hunter College will process the NYCU transcript and issue one from Hunter College.
-Students who have a transcript receipt deadline in order to graduate by a certain time should note: that it may take Hunter College as long as three months to process the NYCU transcript.
+If a student’s home university requires a transcript from a U.S. institution, Hunter College will process the NCCU transcript and issue one from Hunter College.
+Students who have a transcript receipt deadline in order to graduate by a certain time should note: that it may take Hunter College as long as three months to process the NCCU transcript.

 PLEASE NOTE: Different universities have different rules about which transcripts they will accept and how credits and grades affect GPA.
 International institutions are accepted at most American universities, but only if they meet strict accreditation standards.
 Students should speak to their home school’s Flagship program coordinator and/or study abroad office to find out their institution’s rules.